 Good Landing Page

 This is actually the inverse of the previous problem.
-The webpage is well optimized that the visitor finds all the relevant information on the landing page that they do not have the need to click on an another link.
+The webpage is so well optimized that the visitor finds all the relevant information on the landing page that they do not have the need to click on an another link.
 This could be the case when you have a blog post.

 Does your webpage take a long time to load?
 If it has a lot of images or if the website is not hosted on a fast enough web server, then that could be the case.
 Visitors get tired of waiting for the page to load and leave which results in a high bounce rate.